beefoo/climate-lab/co2-data/README.md

 Run: `python process.py` to generate the .json file.
+This script creates a composite of four different data sets taking preference to more modern and higher resoslution data sets.

 The file is in the format:

 ```
 {